dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 These formatters are mutable and not thread-safe, while still being somewhat "expensive" to create at runtime.

-For dates and times it is much better to use the *immutable thread-safe* formatters in package `java.time.format`.
+For dates and times it is much better to use the *immutable thread-safe* `DateTimeFormatter` in package `java.time.format`.

 #### Formatting numbers